drhyrum/primaryspecials/songs/more_than_enough.md

 # Lyrics

+## Verse 1
-1. Maybe I'll never know the love it takes
+Maybe I'll never know the love it takes
 To make me a happy home that's warm and safe
 And maybe I'll never see how you pray for my every need And wonder what more you could do for me